aanand024/FINAL-YEAR-PROJECT/README.md

 **Hardware**: Surrogate-based GA runs on CPU.
 Embedding extraction and image generation are better run on a CUDA-capable GPU.

+## Reproducing Results

+Results in the report can be reproduced by running the following files in order.
+Each stage depends on outputs from the previous one.

+### Stage 1: Empirical Analysis (Report Section 4.1)

+**RQ1 – Embedding bias analysis:**
+1. Extract embeddings: run scripts in `1_Empirical_Analysis_Embeddings/embeddings/collecting_emb/`
+2. Compute cosine similaritiy scores between gender variants of prompts: run `bias_calc_embeddings.py`
+3. Label generated images, and compute gender statisitics for them: run `blip_labeller.py` then `bias_calc_generated_img.ipynb`
+4. Compute gender statisitics for ground truh (manual labels): run `bias_calc_ground_truth.ipynb`
+5. Generate RQ1 results (Figures 4.1–4.3, Table 4.1):
+   run `embeddings_analysis.ipynb`

+**RQ2 – Labelling tool comparison:**
+1. Follow the notes above and set up FairFace, MiVOLO, Clip-Enhance according to the authors' instructions.
+2. Run each labelling tool using the helper scripts in `1_Empirical_Analysis_Automated_Labelling_Tools/model_helpers/` (Ensure the path to the images is correct.
+Refer again to the authors' instructions on how to use each tool.)
+4. Clean outputs from each tool using the converter scripts in `labels/`
+5. Compute gender stats for each tool, changing the CSV path to the cleaned results obtained in step 4: run `labelling_tools_analysis.ipynb` (Instructions in notebook)
+7. Generate RQ2 results (Figure 4.4, Tables 4.2–4.4, Tables A.4-A.6 in Appendix):
+   run `calc_gender_stats_tools.ipynb`

+### Stage 2: Surrogate Modelling (Report Section 4.2) - RQ3

+1. Prepare dataset: run scripts in `2_Surrogate_Modelling/data/` run `extract_emb_by_category.py`, -> `create_extradata_dataset.py` -> `create_final_dataset.py`
+3. Model family comparison - Stage 1 of Surrogate Modelling Pipeline (Table 4.5):
+   run `evaluate_nested_cv_shufflesplit.py`
+4. Full model training - Stage 2 of Surrogate Modelling Pipeline (Table 4.5): run `train_all_models.py`
+5. Train final XGBoost for GA - Stage 3 of Surrogate Modelling Pipeline: run `train_final_model.py`
+6. Generate RQ3 results (Figure 4.5, Table 4.5, Table A.7):
+   run `analyse_model.ipynb`

+### Stage 3: Bias Mitigation (Report Section 4.3) - RQ4

+1. Run FairEmbed: see separate README in `3_Bias_Mitigation/moea/` run `runs.sh` to help complete the 50 runs
+   Note: Change arguments to `main.py` to test each configuration listed in table 3.3)
+3. RQ4 Experiment 1 results (Statistical tests in Section 4.3.1, Figure 4.6, Table A.8-A.11): in `exp1_results/`
+    run `solution_helper.py` -> `50_runs_helper.py` with the relevant paths to the results you're trying to recreate then use `50_runs_analysis.pynb`
+4. RQ4 Experiment 2 generalisation (Table 4.6, Figure 4.7, Table A.12-A.13):
+   run `other_prompts.py` then use `50_runs_analysis.pynb`
+5. RQ4 Comparison with existing methods analysis (Results in Section 4.3.2, Table 4.7)
+   run `runtime_analysis.py` and use `image_generation_analysis.pynb`
+   Note: You must first follow steps 1-2 using the parameters specified in the report.

 ---
 ## Acknowledgements
 ### Data Sources